tari-project/rfcs/src/RFC-0201_TariScript.md

 keys of the input then he can take control of the \\(K\_{Oi}\\) as well, allowing the attacker to change the metadata of the UTXO including the script.
 But as shown in [Script offset security](#script-offset-security), this is not possible.

-If equation (17) or (19) balances then we know that every included input and output in the transaction or block has its correct script public key and sender offset public key.
-Signatures (2) & (13) are checked independently from script offset verification (17) and (19), and looked at in isolation those could verify correctly but can still be signed by fake keys.
-When doing verification in (17) and (19) you know that the signatures and the message/metadata signed by the private keys can be trusted.
+If equation (16) or (18) balances then we know that every included input and output in the transaction or block has its correct script public key and sender offset public key.
+Signatures (9) & (11) are checked independently from script offset verification (16) and (18), and looked at in isolation those could verify correctly but can still be signed by fake keys.
+When doing verification in (16) and (18) you know that the signatures and the message/metadata signed by the private keys can be trusted.

-### Consensus changes
+### Consensus

-The Mimblewimble balance for blocks and transactions stays the same.

-In addition to the changes given above, there are consensus rule changes for transaction and block validation.
+TariScript does not impact the Mimblewimble balance for blocks and transactions, however, additional consensus rule for transaction and block validation is required.

 Verify that for every valid transaction or block: